 Dealing with it

-Bringing schools from around the world and across disciplines into a global dialogue and knowledge-sharing experiment, the programme will engage with the Triennale's central question of economic growth by assessing a spectrum of societal and professional attitudes towards the existing environment.
-In recent decades, Norway has experienced a period of explosive economic growth and development.
+Schools from around the world and across disciplines are invited to participate in a global dialogue and knowledge-sharing experiment.
+The program will engage with the Triennale curators’ central questioning of economic growth by assessing a spectrum of societal and professional attitudes towards the already existing built environment.
+In recent decades, Norway has experienced a period of explosive economic growth and urban development.
 The resulting construction boom has left many buildings empty or marked for demolition.
 Empty sites in Oslo will provide case studies for learning and experimentation.
 Workshop participants will delve into the technical, cultural and legal parameters and value systems that determine the treatment of these leftover sites.